DasLab/arnie/docs/setup_doc.md

 tar -xvf ViennaRNA-2.4.14.tar
 cd ViennaRNA-2.4.14
-./configure --prefix /path/to/vienna/bin # make this where you want the executables to be installed
+./configure --prefix /path/to/vienna/bin # make this where you want the executables to be installed make install

-make install
 ```

-I get errors about not being able to find `EXTERN.H` from perl wrapper parts, but for me the executable builds still work.
+I get errors about not being able to find `EXTERN.H` from perl wrappers, but the executable builds still work.

 Check the build by navigating to `/path/to/vienna/bin` and running `RNAfold -h`.